iCliniq Logo

 What Tests Are Performed During Colposcopy Procedure?

 Acetic Acid Wash for Colposcopy - During the examination, the cervix is cleaned with acetic acid, which is three to five percent diluted.
 The acetic acid will wash out the mucus, allowing clear visibility of abnormal areas with the colposcope, and stain the white areas called acetone white lesions.
 The normal areas can also stain white, but these areas may have faint or vague borders.
-But abnormalities, such as precancers, cancers, and genital warts, produce acetone white areas with clear and distinct boundaries.
+However, abnormalities, such as precancers, cancers, and genital warts, produce acetone-white areas with clear and distinct boundaries.

-Sometimes dilute iodine solution is used for staining (known as Schiller's solution or Lugol's solution) to further examine for abnormalities.
-Usually, normal cells take up the iodine stain and turn brown, whereas severe precancerous and cancerous areas will not.
+Sometimes, a diluted iodine solution (known as Schiller's solution or Lugol's solution) is used for staining to further examine for abnormalities.
+Normal cells usually take up the iodine stain and turn brown, whereas severe precancerous and cancerous areas will not.

 Use of Color Filters - Using color filters helps doctors examine tiny blood vessels in the area of the squamocolumnar junction.
-While using blue or green-filtered light, the abnormal capillaries become more obvious.
+The abnormal capillaries become more obvious when blue or green-filtered light is used.
 In normal conditions, the capillaries are slender and evenly spaced.
 But, abnormal capillaries can appear as red spots or a pattern resembling hexagonal floor tiles.
 The capillaries will be thicker and more widely spaced if the severe cervical disease.
 When cancer develops eventually, capillaries take on odd shapes and resemble punctuation marks.

 What Are the Complications of Colposcopy?

 Colposcopy is usually a safe procedure.
-In rare cases, complication during biopsies can occur, which includes:
+In rare cases, complications during biopsies can occur, which include:

 Conclusion